-This is a Chair.
+This is a chair.
 It was designed by nendo and the design director was Oki Sato.
 It is dated 2008 and we acquired it in 2009.
-Its medium is pleated resin-coated paper, rolled, cut and peeled to form layers.
+Its medium is resin-coated waste paper.
 It is a part of the Product Design and Decorative Arts department.

 The Cabbage chair was created by the design studio nendo (Japanese for “clay”).
 Nendo was founded in 2002 by architect Oki Sato who, in the same year, received his MA in architecture from Waseda University in Tokyo.
 It was also in 2002 that Sato made his first visit to the Milan Salone and, upon seeing the work of Japanese designer Tokujin Yoshioka, became determined to exhibit there.
 The next year, Sato and his team at nendo had their first showing.
 Since then, the dynamic firm has taken on projects ranging from architecture and installation design to graphic and product design, for companies such as Cappelini, Lexus, and Oluce.

 In 2008, fashion designer Issey Miyake invited young and upcoming designers, including Nendo, to create works for his exhibition, XXIst Century Man.
 The exhibition was organized to commemorate the first anniversary of the 21_21 Design Sight exhibition space in Tokyo and to address questions about 21st-century lifestyles and concerns for the environment.
 Miyake asked nendo to make furniture out of the copious rolls of pleated paper that are waste products from his fabric-pleating process. nendo’s response was the Cabbage chair, designed “without making use of conventional chair-manufacturing assumptions.”